Heavy attack on Portland, feints by fighter formations over Dover. Convoy attacks in Thames Estuary and off East Anglia.

 These attacks were not part of a major offensive but rather deliberate feints intended to provoke a defensive response from Fighter Command and divert attention away from the Luftwaffe’s main strike developing further west against Portland and Weymouth.

 The attack inflicted severe damage on vital infrastructure.
-Fires broke out at the gasworks and oil storage tanks, while the railway station’s signal box and several sections of track were destroyed, forcing a suspension of rail services into Weymouth.
+Fires broke out at the gasworks and oil storage tanks, while the railway station’s signal box and several sections of track were destroyed, forcing the suspension of rail services to Weymouth.
 Seventeen homes were completely demolished, and more than 150 others were damaged.
-One civilian was killed and twenty-two injured.
+One civilian was killed, and 22 were injured.
 At Portland Harbour, the Admiralty Floating Dock AFD19—then housing the anti-submarine trawler HMS Hertfordshire—was holed by bomb splinters, and the vessel sustained minor damage.
+The destroyers HMS Scimitar and HMS Skate were also damaged during the raid, while the trawler Peter Carey was severely damaged.
+The cargo ship SS Kirnwood (3,829 tons) and the tanker SS Oil Trader (5,550 tons) were also hit.

 RAF losses were also heavy.
 F/Lt R. Voase-Jeff of No. 87 Squadron was killed near Portland Bill.
-Fellow No. 87 Squadron pilot, P/O John Reynolds Cock, became the first Australian to shoot down a German aircraft in the war before bailing out over the Channel and swimming to shore.
+A fellow No. 87 Squadron pilot, P/O John Reynolds Cock, became the first Australian to shoot down a German aircraft during the war before baling out over the Channel and swimming ashore.
 Polish pilot F/O A. Ostowicz of No. 145 Squadron was killed off Swanage.
-F/Lt Roland Derek G. Wight of No. 213 Squadron was shot down and killed during a bold interception against overwhelming odds, having previously scored 10½ confirmed kills.
+F/Lt Roland Derek G. Wight of No. 213 Squadron was shot down and killed during a bold interception against overwhelming odds, having previously been credited with 10½ confirmed victories.
+No. 238 Squadron alone lost four Hurricanes and four pilots killed, while a Spitfire of No. 152 Squadron was also lost, its pilot, P/O J.S.B.
+Jones, drowning.

 11:48 Hours: Convoys Attacked in Thames Estuary and off Harwich

 At 11:48 hours, Bf 110 fighter-bombers from Erpr.Gr.
-210 and Do 17s from 9./KG 2, escorted by Bf 110s of ZG 26, attacked the convoy codenamed “Booty” off Harwich, hitting two freighters.
+210 and Do 17s from 9./KG 2, escorted by Bf 110s of ZG 26, attacked the convoy codenamed Booty off Harwich, hitting two freighters.
 Hurricanes of Nos.
-17 and 85 Squadrons, together with Spitfires of No. 74 Squadron, intercepted the raid, shooting down four German aircraft and damaging several others.
-Three British fighters were lost and another damaged.
+17 and 85 Squadrons, together with Spitfires of No. 74 Squadron, intercepted the raid.

-As the enemy aircraft withdrew, another raid comprising Do 17s from II. and III./KG 2 and Ju 87s from II./StG 1 and IV./LG 1, escorted by Bf 109s of JG 26, attacked a convoy in the Thames Estuary, damaging several ships.
+As the enemy aircraft withdrew, another raid, comprising Do 17s from II. and III./KG 2 and Ju 87s from II./StG 1 and IV./LG 1, escorted by Bf 109s of JG 26, attacked a convoy in the Thames Estuary.
+The raid sank the naval trawlers HMT Tamarisk and HMT Pyrope and damaged several other vessels.
+Twelve sailors were killed.
 Hurricanes of No. 111 Squadron and Spitfires of No. 74 Squadron were scrambled to intercept.
-Two Ju 87s—one from IV./LG 1 and the other from II./StG 1—together with a Bf 109 were destroyed, but the victory came at a heavy price: No. 111 Squadron lost four Hurricanes, with all four pilots were killed.
+Two Ju 87s—one from IV./LG 1 and the other from II./StG 1—together with a Bf 109, were destroyed, but the victory came at a heavy price: No. 111 Squadron lost four Hurricanes, and all four pilots were killed.

 Later that afternoon, radar again signalled a build-up of enemy aircraft over the Thames Estuary, suggesting preparations for a second raid against a London-bound convoy.
 However, worsening weather conditions forced the Germans to abandon the attack, even as Nos.
 54, 74, and 111 Squadrons stood ready to respond.